 - See how Einstein Trust Layer can drive productivity with generative AI

-Data in this report are from two double-anonymous surveys conducted from June 16 through July 31, 2023.
-The first survey generated 5,540 responses from analytics and IT decision makers from 18 different countries across North America, Latin America, Asia-Pacific, and Europe.
-The second survey generated 5,540 responses from line-of-business leaders from the same countries.
+Data in this report is from two double-anonymous surveys conducted from June 16 through July 31, 2023.
+The first survey generated 300 responses from UK analytics and IT decision and the second survey generated an additional 300 responses from UK line-of-business leaders.
+The global survey entailed 5,540 responses from analytics and IT decision makers and 5,540 responses from line-of-business leaders respectively, from 18 different countries across North America, Latin America, Asia-Pacific, and Europe.
 More details can be found in the report.
 Cultural bias impacts country-level survey results.